 - Install the app on your device.

-- Start the app and choose a desired server location.
+- Start the app and choose the desired server location.

 - Experience the Internet with minimal throttling.